- Which Kobo Model?

 - Connecting a GPS-only to the Kobo

 - Encapsulating your GPS or Bluefly

 - What can go wrong with a Kobo?

 Which Kobo Model?

 Kobo models suitable for conversion are highlighted blue in the list below.
-The Aura Edition 2 is the only new kobo model available in the shops that is suitable for XCSoar.
-The Aura 2 has a 1,200 mAh battery, the Touch 2 and Glo HD have 1,500, and most other Kobo’s have a 1,000 mAh battery.
-The Aura 2 gives an acceptable ‘long day’ run time of 7.5 hrs (audio off) before supplementary power is required.
-Over 17,000,000 of the discontinued Kobo’s have been sold, so discontinued models are still available second hand.
+The two current models suitable for XCsoar are the Clara HD and Aura Edition 2, although at July 2018 it looks like the Aura 2 may be being discontinued.
+The Clara HD & Aura 2 have a 1,200 mAh battery, the Touch 2 and Glo HD have 1,500, and most other Kobo’s have a 1,000 mAh battery.
+The Clara HD & Aura 2 gives an acceptable ‘long day’ run time of 8 hrs & 7.5 hrs respectively (audio off) before supplementary power is required.
+Over 30,000,000 of the discontinued Kobo’s have been sold, so discontinued models are still available second hand.